 Occasionally, an infected lymph node may form a tunnel (fistula) through the skin and drain (leak fluid).

 This disease is often not found because it is hard to diagnose.
 The Bartonella henselae IFA blood test is an accurate way to detect the infection caused by these bacteria.
 The results of this test must be considered along with other information from your medical history, lab tests, or biopsy.

 A lymph node biopsy may also be done to look for other causes of swollen glands.

 Generally, cat scratch disease is not serious.
-Medical treatment is not usually needed.
-In severe cases, treatment with antibiotics such as azithromycin can be helpful.
-Other antibiotics may be used including clarithromycin, rifampin, trimethoprim-sulfamethoxazole, or ciprofloxacin.
+Medical treatment may not be needed.
+In some cases, treatment with antibiotics such as azithromycin can be helpful.
+Other antibiotics may be used, including clarithromycin, rifampin, trimethoprim-sulfamethoxazole, or ciprofloxacin.

 Children who have a normal immune system should recover fully without treatment.
 In people with a suppressed immune system, treatment with antibiotics usually leads to recovery.

 When to Contact a Medical Professional